seleniumbase/SeleniumBase/seleniumbase/common/ReadMe.md

 #### Usage:

 * First, set your custom encryption/decryption key in your local clone of [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py).
-(If you modify they key later, you'll need to encrypt all your passwords again.)
+(If you modify the key later, you'll need to encrypt all your passwords again.)

 * Next, use [obfuscate.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/common/obfuscate.py) to obfuscate/encrypt passwords into coded strings:
 ```bash